Bold and Easy Owl Coloring Pages: Simple Thick Line Owls (Free Printables)

 More detailed wildlife and pets if you want something busier than these simple owls.

-What makes these bold and easy owl coloring pages good for beginners?
+What makes these bold and easy owl coloring pages different from a standard owl coloring book?